 You can travel by train from Vienna to Rome with ÖBB Nightjet for as low as $66 (€58).
 When you search for schedules and tickets, Omio will show you the best trip.

 ÖBB Nightjet is an Austrian train company that offers overnight services across Europe.
 It has a range of train types, including the EuroNight, CityNightLine and Nightjet, which all offer comfortable sleeping compartments and couchettes.
 The EuroNight is the most luxurious option, with private compartments and a restaurant car.
 The CityNightLine is a more affordable option, with compartments and couchettes, while the Nightjet is the most basic option, with couchettes and reclining seats.
 Ticket types include Economy, Comfort and Business, with the latter offering the most luxurious experience.
 Onboard facilities include Wi-Fi, power sockets, a restaurant car and a bar.
 The most popular routes for ÖBB Nightjet are from Vienna to Munich, Berlin, Zurich, Amsterdam, Prague and Budapest.

 Vienna to Rome train information with ÖBB Nightjet:

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Passengers board the train most frequently from Wien Westbahnhof, which is located around 1 mile (s) / 2 km away from the city center, and they get off the train at Roma Termini, located 1 mile (s) / 1 km away from the city center.
+Passengers board the train most frequently from Wien Hauptbahnhof, which is located around 2.9 miles (4.6 km) away from the city centre, and they get off the train at Roma Termini, located 1.6 miles (2.6 km) away from the city centre.